cloyolaangosto/SBTN_Land_LEAFs/documentation/Soil_Erosion_Documentation.md

 After assigning C-Factors to each commodity, a C-Factor raster was created for each by simply assigning that value for each pixel where the commodity can be produced.
 This factors can **BE OBTAINED HERE WHEN WE DECIDE WHERE TO UPLOAD THEM**

 #### C-Factors - Land Management: Tillage, Residue Management and Cover Crops
-According to Panagos et al. (2015), C-Factors for crops can be further dissagregted using the following equations:
+According to Panagos et al. (2015), C-Factors for crops can be further disaggregated using the following equations:

 $C_{arable} = C_{crop} \times C_{mgmt}$